hellokarthic/iamVP7.github.io/_posts/2016-02-08-Lets-Get-Started-With-WebExtensions.markdown

 ![Signature]({{ site.url }}/assets/signature.png)

 4. You can double click on it or else right click and select toggle.
-So it will be set to true
+So it will be set to false

 ## Why Web Extensions